Savannah, Georgia Weekend Itinerary

 Day two in Savannah has been exceptionally jam-packed, but if you would like to do some additional touring, I would suggest checking out a ghost tour in Savannah.
 After all, Savannah is known as one of the most haunted cities in America, making it a perfect addition to your weekend in Savannah itinerary!

 The Ghost tours are at night to give you all the extra creepy vibes and are generally offered as walking tours or by trolly.
 Check out Savannah Ghost tours here.

 Day 3 in Savannah: Johnson Square, City Market, Day trip to Tybee Island

-I will start off with staying in the city first, but also know you could combine the two.
+I will start off with staying in the city first, but also know you could combine the beach and city activities.